Board of Directors

 Maj-Britt Peacock - Secretary

 Maj-Britt Peacock (pronounced MYbritt) has served on the OlyCAP board since 1999, after serving three years on the HeadStart Policy Council.
-It has been wonderful to watch all the food that has been accomplished in our two counties, Clallam and Jefferson, and being a part of helping the vulnerable population is the best!
+It has been wonderful to watch all the good that has been accomplished in our two counties, Clallam and Jefferson, and being a part of helping the vulnerable population is the best!
 She moved here in 1975, waitressing until 1989.
 Now she is the owner of Beachcomber Café at Fort Flagler (the concession at the state park on Marrowstone) since 2004.
 She loves this area and community, and serving it by being on the OlyCAP board.

 Bill James - Treasurer

 Bill James retired after eighteen years in field sales at Anheuser-Busch, Inc. His positions included District Manager, Division Administrator, Manager of Price Systems, and Business Development Manager.
 Following his MS degree at Colorado State university he started and was owner /manager of four small businesses in Steamboat Springs, CO, where he lived for sixteen years.
 Bill’s final position there was General Manager and part owner of a wholesale beverage distributor.
 He served on the Steamboat Springs School Board and City of Steamboat Springs Transportation Committee, of which he was a chair.
-He is part president of the Port Townsend Rotary, serves on the boards of the Olympic Community Action Programs, Fort Worden PDA, and ECHHO.
-He is a past board member of EDC Team Jefferson and Rotary.
+He is past president of the Port Townsend Rotary and serves on the boards of Olympic Community Action Programs, Fort Worden PDA, and ECHHO.
+He is also a past board member of EDC Team Jefferson and Rotary.